salehalkhalafat/chatGPT-with-your-own-data/README.md

 Contribution
 Contributions to this project are welcome!
 Feel free to submit bug reports, feature requests, or pull requests through our GitHub repository.

-License
-This project is open-source and released under the MIT License.
-Please review the license terms before using or contributing to the project.